Last Minute travel plans – I need cat care !

 - Communicate to your last-minute cat sitter what you expect from them.
 Do you like receiving daily photos and updates of Mr Whiskers?
 Does your kitty need ten minutes of playtime every day?
 Are there extra tasks around your home you’d like taken care of while you’re away?
 Make sure to be up front about what you expect from your cat sitter.

 - When do you want to meet in person and hand over keys and instructions?
 Exchange phone numbers and let them know the best way to contact you (call or text).

 - Emergency contacts.
-Make sure to provide your last-minute cat sitter with the number for Mr Whiskers’ vet as well as any local numbers of friends or family who can help in case of an emergency.
+Make sure to provide your last-minute cat sitter with the number for your vet as well as any local numbers of friends or family who can help in case of an emergency.

 Booking a last-minute cat sitter means you have less time to test whether they get along with your cat.
 When meeting your cat sitter for the first time, pay attention to how your kitty behaves around them.
 Your cat should appear comfortable and relaxed.

 Things can go wrong when you’re in a rush.
-Here are a few common mistakes you might make when booking a last-minute cat sitter, and how to solve them:
+Here are a few common mistakes when booking a last-minute cat sitter, and how to solve them:

 You can’t find a cat sitter

 Are you on very short notice and unable to find an available cat sitter?
 Try expanding the search area, changing the frequency of the visits, or altering your criteria.
 Be sure to learn about the best way to find a trustworthy cat sitter too.

 Have you accidentally booked the wrong cat sitter, or booked a cat sitter before they’ve accepted your request?
 Don’t worry, you can simply cancel the booking.
 Make sure to reach out to the cat sitter with an explanation so they understand what happened.